wei-wei93/TCD/README.md

 ## License
 Trinity College Dublin © 2022

-## Live Site
+## Site
-This content is a live site at https://wei-wei93.github.io/TCD-bayesianMatting/
+This content can be found at https://wei-wei93.github.io/TCD-bayesianMatting/